About Bill Austin

 Today, over 50 years later, Starkey has become the largest, American-owned hearing aid company in the world.
 Yet, Bill Austin isn’t notable simply for his business successes; true to his original goal, Bill and his wife, Tani Austin, founded the Starkey Hearing Foundation, a 501(c)3 nonprofit that provides hearing aids to individuals in need.
 Alongside audiologists and other medical professionals, Tani and Bill have led hearing missions to over 100 countries, visiting every continent but Antarctica.

 Even to this day, Bill Austin is happiest when he is working with those needing hearing aids.
 He believes that it’s impossible to live life to the fullest without the ability to hear.
-As such, Bill has an open-door policy: if anyone can’t afford a hearing aid, the Starkey Foundation will provide them with one.

 Throughout the course of his career, Bill Austin has helped over 2 million people worldwide.
 In the United States alone, he has provided hearing aids to tens of thousands of individuals including five Presidents, two Popes, countless legislators, and celebrities.
 Still, Bill Austin does not favor clients by their reputation or financial means; he treats everyone with the same empathy and human touch.
 Giving the gift of hearing is his life’s work.